DavidAnson/vscode-markdownlint/README.md

 Once a configuration is found, lower-precedence locations are ignored.
 Changes saved to any location take effect immediately.
 Files referenced via `extends` are not monitored for changes.
 Only the last two locations apply to files outside a project.

 See [markdownlint's options.config section](https://github.com/DavidAnson/markdownlint#optionsconfig) for more information about rule configuration.
+See [`.markdownlint.jsonc`](https://github.com/DavidAnson/markdownlint/blob/main/schema/.markdownlint.jsonc) and [`.markdownlint.yaml`](https://github.com/DavidAnson/markdownlint/blob/main/schema/.markdownlint.yaml) for example configurations with all properties set to the default value.

 When a workspace is active, running the `markdownlint.openConfigFile` command (from the Command Palette or by binding it to a keyboard shortcut) will open an editor for the `.markdownlint{.jsonc,.json,.yaml,.yml,rc}` configuration file in the root of the workspace.
 If none of those files exist, `.markdownlint.json` will be created in the "pending save" state and opened in the editor.